BettercareHealth/bettercare/nc/nc-1.md

 ### 1-f The final Apgar score

 The individual scores of the 5 criteria are now added up to give the Apgar score.
-The best way to learn how to perform an Apgar score accurately is to score infants with an experienced colleague.
+The&nbsp;best way to learn how to perform an Apgar score accurately is to score infants with an experienced colleague.
 With practice the Apgar score can be accurately performed in less than a minute.
 Do not guess the Apgar score as this is usually higher than the correctly assessed score.
 Always record the Apgar score in the infant’s notes.

-The individual scores and total Apgar score are recorded at 1 minute on a special form which should be attached to the infant’s notes.
+The individual scores and total Apgar score are recorded at 1&nbsp;minute on a special form which should be attached to the infant’s notes.
 The score is repeated at 5 minutes if active resuscitation is required.

 <figure>
 	<img src="images/nc-fig-1-A.svg" alt="The Apgar scoring sheet">